 James instinctively reached over and patted Sirius on the arm.
 He didn't say anything.
 He didn't really have anything to say.

 Sirius swallowed the lump in his throat, wishing James would say something, anything, that could make him feel better.
 "You know what I keep thinking about?" he murmured.
 "Not me.
 Not how much I'm going to miss Riley.
-Not how I'm going to get through without her.
+Not how I'm going to get through the year without her.
 No, I keep thinking about everything she's going to be missing out on.
 Like tonight.
 It was a silly food fight, but it's these silly little memories that are going to live with us forever.
-In a year when we're reminiscing on the past, she…she won't be able to partake with us.
-She'll have no clue what we're talking about."
+In a year when we're reminiscing on the past, she won't be able to partake with us."
 Sirius sighed, shaking his head sullenly.
 "It…it sucks to think that we're going to be making all of these memories that won't include her."

 James sighed, nodding.
 "Yeah," he muttered.
 "It does suck."